-Slack is an incredible resource for our more than 1500 members to meet, share ideas, network, find jobs, find contractors, and much more.
+Slack is an incredible resource for our roughly 2000 members to meet, share ideas, network, find jobs, find contractors, and much more.
 One you sign up as a Women in Digital member, you will find an invite in your inbox.
 Contact us if you need assistance.

 The Women in Digital Workspace – You’re In!

 Be sure to complete these important tasks when you sign into Slack for the first time:

 1. Create your display name: We ask our members use the same standard format: First name (city).
 For example: Caroline (Columbus).
 If you discover someone else in your city with the same name, feel free to add the first letter of your last name.